home-assistant/home-assistant.io/source/common-tasks/general.markdown

 Why use an automation instead of changing the integration's configuration for polling?

-1. One reason is that it reduces maintenance cost.
-Not all integrations have a configurable polling interval.
-The homassistant.update_entity service on the other hand works with most of the integrations.
-Using an automation to change the polling interval removes the burden of having implement and maintain this functionality for every single integration.
+1. Not all integrations have a configurable polling interval.
+However, the homassistant.update_entity service works with most of the integrations.
-2. The other reason is that it provides more flexibility.
-An automation allows you to poll whenever you want.
+2. An automation allows you to poll whenever you want.
 For example, if you have a rate-limited solar panel provider with a maximum number of requests per day, you may want to lower/stop the polling at night but poll more frequently during the day.

 {% include common-tasks/define_custom_polling.md %}